Blue Heron Kyol Che Commitments

 1. Group Practice

 An important aspect of Kyol Che is “coming together” which means practicing regularly together and supporting each other as much as possible throughout this 90-day period.
-You are encouraged to attend every Tuesday night group practice and retreat unless family or work commitments prevent you from doing so.
+You are encouraged to attend every Sunday morning group practice and retreat unless family or work commitments prevent you from doing so.
 (Please consult with the Kyol Che Teacher about Group Practice sessions or retreats that you will not be able to attend before Kyol Che begins.)

 Retreats: Kyol Che students are expected to attend all retreats during Kyol Che unless pre-arranged with the Kyol Che Teacher and stated in your contract.